lclarkmichalek/site/content/post/monitoring-queue.md

 [jdbranham's diagram
 plugin](https://grafana.qutics.com/plugins/jdbranham-diagram-panel/edit).
 It
-lets you create diagrams using [Mermaid](https://knsv.github.io/mermaid/) syntax, and then annotate them and style them based on the value of metrics.
+lets you create diagrams using [Mermaid](https://knsv.github.io/mermaid/) syntax and then annotate and style them based on the value of metrics.
-This allows you to produce something like this.
+This allows you to produce something like this:

 ![diagram-rate1m](/imgs/stash-deferred/diagram-rate1m.png)